Habeebtoyin/NFT-Kastle-MarketPlace/README.md

-# NFTKastle
+# Solak

-NFTKastle is an NFT marketplace where users can mint their pictures as NFTs, list their NFTs for sale, and buy NFTs from other users.
-NFTKastle has other addition features which includes
+Solak is an NFT marketplace where users can mint their pictures as NFTs, list their NFTs for sale, and buy NFTs from other users.
+Solak has other addition features which includes

 - Stake your NFTs and earn rewards.
 - Draw and mint the drawing as NFT.